ku-sldg/plih/_simple/5-Monadic-Interpreter.md

    return z
 ```

 `n` is evaluated first.
-If `Just x` is returned `m` is bound to `x` and control moves to `p <- q`.  `q` is evalued and the process repeats.
+If `Just x` is returned `m` is bound to `x` and control moves to `p <- q`.  `q` is evaluated and the process repeats.
 If `Nothing` is ever returned, then all subsequent operations are skipped and `do` returns `Nothing`.
 So, whenever `Nothing` results execution halts and we fall through.
 This is exactly what we want.
 A kind of exception handling where `Nothing` represents an exception.

 Let's build some interpreters!